felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ---

 Bold is also used for UI references.
-For example: Select **CONNECTIONS** from the HubRise menu...
+For example: Select **CONNECTIONS** from the HubRise menu.
+For more information on UI menu representation, see [Menus](#menus).

 ## Contractions